Table Of Contents

 What should I do if someone asks a question I can’t answer?

 It’s okay to not have all the answers.
 Thankfully, we can find guidance through prayer, God’s Word, and the Holy Spirit.
 Encourage them to spend time reading the Bible and praying.
-Also, let them know that you will do your best to get some information and get back with them at your next Life Group meeting.
+Also, let them know that you will do your best to get some information and get back with them at your next Small Group meeting.
 Do some personal research and call your coach to get advice.

 What should I do if someone in my group shares something with me (or the group) that requires attention beyond what I (or we) can provide?